dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 * The obfuscated scripts are normal python scripts, so they can be seamless to replace original scripts.

-* There is only one thing changed, the `runtime package`_ must be in any Python Path, so that the `bootstrap code`_ can run at first.
+* There is only one thing changed, the `bootstrap code`_ must be executed before running or importing any obfuscated scripts.

+* The `runtime package`_ must be in any Python Path, so that the `bootstrap code`_ can run correctly.

 * The `bootstrap code`_ will load dynamic library `_pytransform.so/.dll/.dylib`
   by `ctypes`.
 This file is dependent-platform, all the prebuilt dynamic